social-media-ethics-automation/book/book_contents/_build/html/_sources/ch12_virality/04_viral_examples.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/TY2l8yd5tys" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Viral for being "bad" or "embarrassing"
+## Viral for being "embarrassing"
-Similar to the previous example, social media content can go viral for being perceived as "bad" or "embarrassing."
+Similar to the previous example, social media content can go viral for being perceived as "embarrassing."
 For example, in 2002, a 15 year old kid made a video of himself swinging a pretend lightsaber, that went viral and was mocked:

 ```{figure} star_wars_kid.png
 ---